cdapio/cdap/cdap-docs/cdap-apps/source/tracker/index.rst

 Restarting CDAP
 ---------------
 As Tracker is an application running inside CDAP, it does not start up automatically when CDAP is restarted.
 Each time that you start CDAP, you will need to re-enable Tracker.
+Re-enabling Tracker does not recreate the datasets; instead, the same datasets as were used in previous runs are used.

 If you are using the audit log feature of Tracker, it is important that Tracker be enabled **before** you begin any other applications, or their activities will not be recorded by Tracker in its audit log.

 If the installation of CDAP is an upgrade from a previous version, all activity and datasets prior to the enabling of Tracker will not be available or seen in the Tracker UI.